May 25, 2015, Santiago, Chile,

 We see those instructors, they grunt and shout, they pride themselves on bruises and injuries, they call it "real" Krav Maga, it is not.

-For us at IKI Krav Maga, the weak link is actually the strongest.
+For us at IKI Krav Maga, the weakest link is actually the strongest.
 For the weak link is the ultimate test of a technique.
-It does not greatly interest me that a combat veteran, a battle hardened soldier, can pull of a technique.
+It does not greatly interest me that a combat veteran, a battle-hardened soldier, a strong man, can pull of a technique.
 I want to see a young woman do it, or a short fat woman with small hands.
 I want to see the "soft" Jacob do the technique, not only the muscular Esau.
 That is our way.
+The voice is the voice of Jacob.

 This is the true test of a technique.
 This is what it takes for a technique to be included in IKI Krav Maga.

 Most of the techniques taught by the Esau school of thought, the tough guy techniques, will not work for most people.
-Those techniques are actually weak because they have not been tested and approved by the weakest link.
+Those techniques are actually weak techniques because they have not been tested and approved by the weakest link.
+If the technique requires muscle to make it work, it is not a good technique.
+If you can only make the technique work with muscle, you are doing it wrong.

 Thus we say that the weakest link is the strongest as it makes the techniques that much more effective.
 It refines and distills our training to the most basic, natural, simple effective and useful techniques.